Hansmu/nodejs/README.md

 Buffers and streams are often combined.
 Data from a stream is collected into a buffer, then processed.
 Then another chunk comes into the buffer and repeat.

+A buffer turns the data into binary.
+When printing it out, then it'll be in hexadecimal notation for easier reading.
+We have buffers because regular JS used to not have ways of dealing with raw binary data, but with ES6 it has appeared.

+Chunk - a piece of data being sent through a stream.
+Data is split in chunks and streamed.

+A lot of elements inside of Node are built on event emitters.
+Stream is one of those things.
+Stream has a bunch of subtypes that serve different purposes.
+Readable, writable etc.
+Their readability or writability is from Node's perspective.
+A stream directed from the browser to the server is of type readable, while the response directed from the Node server to the browser is writable.

+Pipe - connecting two streams by writing to one stream what is being read from another.
+In Node you pipe from a Readable stream to a Writable stream.

+We should always aim to use a stream, so as to minimize the amount of memory our application is using.
+Always tend towards asynchronous and streams.

 `server.listen()` enters an event loop.
 The event loop continues existing until an exit occurs by a hard exit or some other method. `process.exit()` can be used to exit the event loop, but you wouldn't really call it from your code.